fossasia/meilix/README.md

 **Steps to create a pull request**

 1. Make a PR to `master` branch.
-2. Where the PR concerns visual elements it should have an image showing the effect.
+2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
-3. Comply with the best practices and guidelines.
-4. It must pass all CI tests and get positive reviews.
+3. It must pass all continuous integration checks and get positive reviews.

 After this, changes will be merged.